Mattpet26/reading-notes/Class-06.md

 - Methods are functions that live in objects.

-- To call a method, we must call the function name
+- To call a method, we must call the variable name with the function key.
+So obj2.talk

 - var obj2 = {
   - name : 'Kayne',
   - talk : function(){
-    console.log('Bark, Bark');
+    - console.log('Bark, Bark');
   - }
 - }
 - obj2.talk();